Synthetixio/synthetix/docs/contracts/Synthetix.md

     * The XDR synth cannot be removed.

     !!! info "sUSD Removal"
-        Note that there is no requirement the sUSD synth cannot be removed, although its removal would cause the [`Depot`](Depot.md) to malfunction, and although sUSD is not used directly in the [`ExchangeRates`](ExchangeRates.md) contract, everything is implicitly denominated in terms of sUSD.
+        Note that there is no requirement the sUSD synth cannot be removed, although its removal would cause several contracts to malfunction.

+        * The [`Depot`](Depot.md) only deals in sUSD.
+        * Everything in the [`ExchangeRates`](ExchangeRates.md) contract is denominated in sUSD, whose price there is fixed at 1.0 sUSD/sUSD.
+        * [`PurgeableSynth.purge`](PurgeableSynth.md#purge) liquidates everything back to sUSD.

 ---